ckan/ckan/doc/user-guide.rst

       how they can use the data.
 This field should be a drop-down box.
 If you need to use a license not on the list, contact your site administrator.

-    * *Organization* - If you are a member of any Organizations, this drop-down will enable you to choose which one should own the dataset.
+    * *Organization* - If you are a member of any organizations, this drop-down will enable you to choose which one should own the dataset.
 Ensure the default chosen is the correct one before you proceed.
-(Probably most users will be in only one Organization.
-If this is you, CKAN will have chosen your Organization by default and you need not do anything.)
+(Probably most users will be in only one organization.
+If this is you, CKAN will have chosen your organization by default and you need not do anything.)

 .. image:: images/add_dataset_1.jpg